 Shared Dreams

 I’ve enjoyed science fiction and fantasy throughout my life.
-I honestly think that some of the authors I read heavily at an early age (especially Robert Heinlein) have had a serious effect on my personal philosophy and affected everything I’ve done.
-Part of what I love is the optimism and hopefulness inherent in so much of the genre — I don’t need to read dark or watch things, there’s enough of that in real life!
-Being transported to completely different places through a good story is wonderful — and being able to truly identify with the characters makes it far easier to suspend disbelief.
+I think that some of the authors I read heavily at an early age (especially Robert Heinlein) have had a major effect on my personal philosophy and affected everything I’ve done.
+Part of what I love is the optimism and hopefulness inherent in so much of the genre—I don’t need to read dark or watch things, there’s enough of that in real life!
+Being transported to completely different places through a good story is wonderful, and being able to truly identify with the characters makes it far easier to suspend disbelief.
 Most of the SF&F I really enjoy is also peppered with humor, often wry or off-kilter.

 I’ve had mention of various SF&F books, movies, art, etc. strewn throughout my site in the past, but I decided to pull things together a bit differently now.
 So here are links to some of what I enjoy and what I’d like to share with others.

-Happily, Katie seems to share my love of the fantastic, and we’re able to enjoy many books together.
-It’s a good thing she likes it, since she really had no hope of avoiding the stuff – I read the unexpurgated version of Heinlein’s Stranger in a Strange Land to her while she nursed, as it had just been released in 1990 when she was born.
+Happily, Katie shares my love of the fantastic, and we’ve been able to enjoy many books together.
+It’s a good thing she liked it since she really had no hope of avoiding the stuff.
+I read the unexpurgated version of Heinlein’s Stranger in a Strange Land to her while she nursed, as it had just been released in 1990 when she was born.

 Someone once told me that there isn’t anything wrong with SF/F readers except those weirdos who go to the conventions.
-Well, I must confess – I have been to one convention several times.
+Well, I must confess—I have been to one convention several times.
 Dragon Con is a great event that occurs every summer here in Atlanta.
-It’s all a former SO’s fault – he took me to my very first Dragon Con around 1987 or 88.
+It’s all a former SO’s fault, as he took me to my very first Dragon Con around 1987 or 88.

 Leave a Reply